DanielleCoyne/RNA-Seq/README.md

 # RNA-Seq
 This is a repository for the RNA Seq project for the Genomics and Bioinformatics course.
-It describes the steps taken to analyze RNASeq data under two experimental conditions and determine differntial gene analysis.
+It describes the steps taken to analyze RNASeq data under two experimental conditions and determine differntial gene expression.
 ## Scripts
 The folder scripts includes Sbatch scripts used to each step of the analysis.
 ## Results